faizhasif/snake-validator/README.md

 ```

 ### Database Migration
-The SQLite database file has been created but at the moment, it doesn't have any schemas in it.
-Run the following command to migrate the database
+Run the following command to migrate the database.
+This will also create the file `database/database.sqlite` if it's not available yet.

 ```
 ./vendor/bin/sail artisan migrate